ONE DAY IN TAKAYAMA, JAPAN

 THE BEST DUBLIN TRAVEL GUIDE

-Dublin is Ireland’s capital and largest city, with 1,417,700 inhabitants in metro Dublin in 2020, and is located on the east coast.
+Dublin is Ireland’s capital and largest city and is located on the east coast.

 Like in the rest of Ireland, there are two official languages spoken here: Irish (Gaelic) and English, so don’t be surprised about bilingual signs!

-For many tourists, Dublin is the gateway to their Irish adventures, which is why I chose this city as the first part of my Ireland Travel series! 😀 We spent four days in Dublin, which is a perfect amount of time before moving on to other places.
+For many tourists, Dublin is the gateway to their Irish adventures, which is why I chose this city as the first part of my Ireland Travel series! 😀 We spent four days in Dublin in August 2022, which is a perfect amount of time before moving on to other places.

 The Guinness Storehouse

-First, stop at the Guinness Storehouse (St. James’s Gate, Dublin 8, D08 VF8H), which tells the story of Ireland’s most famous beer!
-It’s a seven-floor building at St. James’s Gate, and used to be the fermentation plant of the brewery.
+First, stop at the Guinness Storehouse, which tells the story of Ireland’s most famous beer!
+It’s a seven-floor building at St. James’s Gate and used to be the fermentation plant of the brewery.
 Since opening its doors in 2000, more than 20 million people have been to this iconic attraction!

 Visitors learn about the four ingredients needed to make Guinness, the brewing process, and how it’s been stored and transported around the world.
 You’ll even “meet” Arthur Guinness (the inventor)!
 Equipment that was used for brewing Guinness is displayed as well.